abalone23/pulseoftheland/README.md

 [pulseoftheland.com](https://www.pulseoftheland.com) is published using the web application framework [Flask](https://palletsprojects.com/p/flask/).
 It is then scraped internally using wget and the static files are uploaded to a public AWS S3 bucket

 ## Workflow
-The above process using the previous three month's data is scheduled to run on a daily basis via Apache Airflow:
+The above process using the previous three month's data is scheduled to run on a daily basis:
 1. Retrieve latest reddit data
 2. Load into MongoDB
 3. Run sentiment analysis